Zee2/openwarp/README.md

 ```
 sudo apt-get install xorg-dev libgl-dev
 ```
 Most Ubuntu distributions should include all other dependencies, and Windows should not require any other dependencies.
-GLEW, GLFW, Eigen, GLM, and IMGUI are all built from source in this project and do not require external installations.
+GLEW, GLFW, Eigen, GLM, and IMGUI are all built from source in this project, and are included as git submodules.
+You'll need to run `git pull --recurse-submodules` to pull them down.
 Run `cmake .` in the `./build/` directory, and compile with `make`.

 ## Demo application